cljsjs/packages/vimeo/README.md

 of the Clojurescript compiler.

 The jar only provides an extern file required for advanced compilation.
-The Stripe js API will still need to be provided through some other mechanism.
+The Vimeo JS will still need to be provided through some other mechanism.

 [Extern only packages](https://github.com/cljsjs/packages/wiki/Extern-only-packages)